xidhu/xidhu/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting tme at sidhu3612@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at sidhu3612@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.